oracle/terraform-provider-oci/website/docs/d/database_backups.html.markdown

 ---

 # Data Source: oci_database_backups
-The Backups data source allows access to the list of OCI backups
+The `oci_database_backups` data source allows access to the list of OCI backups

 Gets a list of backups based on the databaseId or compartmentId specified.
 Either one of the query parameters must be provided.